austinkmassey/crisp/BACKLOG.md

 **Given** an activated environment
-**When** The command `crisp add <artifact_type>` is executed **Then** Crisp creates a new artifact in appropriate output folder **Then** Crisp creates a new artifact using the appropirate template **Then** Crisp creates a new artifact with a unique, none-colliding id **Then** The appropriate indexes are updated
+**When** The command `crisp add <artifact_type>` is executed **Then** Crisp creates a new artifact in appropriate output folder **Then** Crisp creates a new artifact using the appropriate template **Then** Crisp creates a new artifact with a unique, none-colliding id **Then** The appropriate indexes are updated